-NACK-based feedback may contain generic (transport) or (codec) payload-specific information [10].
-Generic NACKs simply refer to RTP sequence numbers of lost packets, whereas payload-specific ones convey feedback information from the receiver to the sender (see section 2.3).
+Retransmissions (NACK).
+NACK-based feedback may contain generic (transport) or (codec) payload-specific information [11].
+Generic NACKs simply refer to RTP sequence numbers of lost packets, whereas payload-specific ones convey feedback information from the receiver to the sender (see RPS below).
 Reports are collected at the receiver for a short interval and then sent to the sender.
-The collection interval period is regulated by the timing rules defined in RFC 4585 [10] which provides mechanisms allowing feedback messages to be sent as early as possible while still adhering to the RTCP bandwidth constraints.
-For generic NACKs, the packets reported lost are retransmitted by the sender.
+The collection period is regulated by the timing rules defined in RFC 4585 [11] which provides mechanisms allowing feedback messages to be sent as early as possible while still adhering to the RTCP bandwidth constraints.
+For generic NACKs, the packets reported lost are retransmitted.

-2.2.
-Slice Size Adaptation (SSA)
+Slice Size Adaptation (SSA).
 This mechanism modifies the slice-sizes of encoded pictures based on the channel characteristics: as extremes, when the channel is lossless, there can be one full picture per slice (up to path MTU size) and when the channel experiences high losses, slices can be as small as the RLC layer payload.
-Larger slices improve encoding efficiency, but are more vulnerable to RLC frame losses because of RLC fragmentation.
-Figure 1 shows the variation of average PSNR with respect to different slice-sizes in varying loss scenarios: it is can be seen that there is direct correlation between packet loss and slice size.
+Larger slices improve encoding efficiency, but are more vulnerable to RLC frame losses due to RLC fragmentation.